-It should also be equally clear that these instruments are employed in a country specific context and that all countries are different.
+It should also be clear that these instruments are employed in a country-specific context and that all countries are different.
 They have their specific legal and policy framework, industry structure, their particular resource endowments, their own energy mix and abilities to generate renewable energy.
 They also have their own culture and preferences.
 Any choice of instruments must take all such considerations into account.
 Special attention must be paid to what is actually feasible, both in terms of administrative capacity, as well as economically and socially.
-A solution to address climate change must therefore always be country specific.

 There are, however, some common themes.
 Addressing climate issues requires clear regulatory frameworks and long-term policy ambition that are able to garner long term policy support.
 Policy makers need to balance different societal interests and clearly determine their policy objectives in order to be able to select an instrument and to determine its precise design features.
-Long term visions and plans help to offer better investment outlooks that are capable of incentivizing climate friendly investments.
+Long-term visions and plans help to offer better investment outlooks that are capable of incentivizing climate friendly investments.
 Once the objective and its constraints are clarified, the appropriate instrument can be selected and its features designed.

 In all likelihood it will not be a single instrument, a 'one hat fits all' solution, but a combination of different instruments that will be employed to create a harmonious and 'smart mix of instruments'.
-Such smart mixes may combine pricing instruments such as carbon taxes and emissions trading with regulatory command and control type of measures, but could also extend to other public law fields (procurement rules, criminal law and procedural rules relating to access to information and justice) and suasive instruments such as corporate cods of conducts or labeling and certification.
+Such smart mixes may combine pricing instruments such as carbon taxes and emissions trading with regulatory command-and-control type of measures.
+They could also extend to other public law fields (procurement rules, criminal law and procedural rules relating to access to information and justice) and suasive instruments such as corporate cods of conducts or labeling and certification.